-Throughout the year, classes are offered to assist students in preparing for the ACT and the SAT, for taking on the responsibilities of babysitting, and for making a good first impression by learning about etiquette.
+Throughout the year, classes are offered to assist students in preparing for the SAT, for taking on the responsibilities of babysitting.
 During the summer, Black Hawk College offers classes such as game programming, robotics, and clay on the potter's wheel.
 For students entering $3^{rd} - 5^{th}$ grade, a four-day camp is available, offering a variety of subjects including fashion, art, science, and programming.
-Call 309-796-8223 or go to www.bhc.edu/youth for more information.
+Call 309-796-8223 for more information.